InJeCTrL/PyLiveRecorder/README.md

 Monitor downloads hls(*.m3u8) by using external FFmpeg from v1.5, please make sure FFmpeg binary file named `ffmpeg. *` with your python script under the same folder.

+Monitor corrects timestamp in header of flv frames while downloading flv stream from v1.6.7.

 ## Folder Structure

 ```